- Great exclusive titles

 - Big and bulky

-- Superceded by the Xbox One S with Project Scorpio on the way
+- Superceded by the Xbox One S with Xbox One X on the way

 - Review Price: £209.00

-I think we’ll look back at 2016 as a landmark year for console gaming – the year when manufacturers ditched the whole idea of console generations to follow a more straightforward, less risky smartphone-like release model where you no longer abandon your existing hardware and customer base every five to seven years.
-It’s a move that’s already brought us the Xbox One S, and will in the near and not-so-near future deliver the PS4 Neo and Project Scorpio – consoles that will play the same games as your current one does, but make them look a whole lot better.
+One where you no longer abandon your existing hardware and customer base every five to seven years.
+It’s a move that’s already brought us the Xbox One S, PS4 Pro and the Xbox One X – consoles that play the same games as your current one does, but make them look a whole lot better.

 But where does that leave the original Xbox One?
 From one point of view, in a sad place, destined to become Microsoft’s second-rate system within four years of its launch.
 Yet from another point of view, the future’s golden.
 It has a lot of big releases still ahead of it, and providing Microsoft sticks to its current ‘no-one gets left behind’ philosophy, it could have many more on top of that.